marlonecobos/nichevol/README.md

 ### Preparing data for analyses

-Before starting to play with the functions consider that **nichevol** allows distinct ways to prepare data depending on the user needs.
+Before starting to play with the functions, consider that **nichevol** allows distinct ways to prepare data, depending on the user’s needs.
 The example data downloaded before can be used with the functions designed to work with multiple variables and all taxa at the time (*histograms\_env*, *stats\_evalues*, *bin\_tables*, *bin\_tables0*).
-We will see examples with these options first, but examples with the functions that work with data in the R environment and only for one variable at the time are also shown.
+We will see examples with these options first, but examples with the functions that work with data in the R environment and only for one variable at a time are also shown.

 #### Exploring data numerically